Feneg/z3-tracker/README.md

 Ensure that Python 3.6 or higher are available. z3-tracker also requires full tkinter support -- since tkinter is part of the core Python library, most distributions include it.
 If you are unsure, the quickest way to check is to try whether the command `python3 -c 'import tkinter.ttk'` is available.

 You can run z3-tracker simply by running the z3-tracker.py script (i.e. `python3 z3-tracker.py`).
-Various other ways are available, including installing via pip (e.g. `pip3 install --user z3-tracker`).
+Various other ways are available, including installing from PyPI (e.g. `pip3 install --user z3-tracker`).

 ##### Windows

 You will need Python 3.6 or higher.
 You can get it [here](https://www.python.org/downloads/).
-Be sure not to de-select tkinter during installation.
+When running the installer, check the button 'Add Python #.# to PATH'.
+Also be sure not to de-select tkinter during installation.
 If you've allowed the installer to associate PY files with Python 3, just double-clicking `z3-tracker.py` should suffice.

 ##### MacOS

 No support for installation on MacOS can be given here, but it *should* run.
 As with the other operating systems, Python 3.6 or higher is required.
 Again, I can't give any further details as to how to install that and run z3-tracker on MacOS.

+##### Autotracking support

+In order two be able to use autotracking, two external components need to be available: websockets and QUsb2snes.

+z3-tracker will work without these, but autotracking won't be available.

+###### Websockets

+Autotracking in z3-tracker depends on the Python websockets module.
+This library enables z3-tracker to communicate with QUsb2snes.

+The easiest cross-platform way to install websockets is pip.
+In Windows, open CMD (on Windows 10: right-click Windows button → 'Command Prompt').
+On Linux and Mac OS, open a terminal.
+Then type: 'pip3 install --user websockets'.
+That's it.
+(You might encounter a warning informing you that pip is out of date.
+For the purpose of running z3-tracker, you can safely ignore this message.)

+Most Linux distribution also distribute it via their package manager under names like 'python3-websockets' (Debian, Ubuntu, Fedora) or 'python-websockets' (Arch).

+###### QUsb2snes

+You need to install and run [QUsb2snes](https://skarsnik.github.io/QUsb2snes/#installation).
+This program is the de-facto standard for features like autotracking or multiworld.
+Despite its name, QUsb2snes does not require using an SD2SNES -- it also works with several PC-based emulators.
+Please check the linked documentation for further details.

+Once started, make sure that QUsb2snes is connected with your console or emulator.
+If QUsb2snes can't find your device, z3-tracker won't either.

 ##### Config files